nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 :exclamation: **Caution:** STUDENT_NAME is case-insensitive and supports partial matching.
 For example, `john` will match `John Doe` and `john doe`.
 You can refer to the [search by name mechanism](#search-by-name-mechanism) for more details.

-:exclamation: **Caution:** STUDENT_NAME, and HOMEWORK_INDEX should all only appear at most once and should not be empty.
+:exclamation: **Caution:** STUDENT_NAME, and HOMEWORK_INDEX should all only appear exactly once and should not be empty.

 #### Mark the Homework of a Student as Done